-The proof of Proposition 1 is relegated to Appendix C. The insight of the proof is to treat the optimization procedure as
+The proof of Proposition 1 is relegated to Appendix C. The insight of the proof is to treat the optimization procedure as alternating upper bound minimization, and use the continuity of the cost functions to establish asymptotic convergence.

-C. Additional degrees of freedom in transmit beamforming
+C. Additional Degrees of Freedom in Transmit Beamforming

 At this point it is worth highlighting an important difference between transmit and receive beamforming.
 In the receive beamforming scenario, we may be required to control the phase response as a function of θ , e.g., for phase coherence or constructive combining of specular multipath components.
-In transmit (including multicast) beamforming, however, it is sufficient to specify a desired magnitude for each direction or general channel vector of interest, as the receiver will have to perform any necessary phase estimation/correction anyway, due to local oscillator phase mismatch.
-We can mathematically model this situation by considering the modified optimization problem where θ represents the additional degrees of (phase response) freedom.
-Let $\mathbf{u} = e^{j\theta}$; we can equivalently express (14) as
+In transmit (including multicast) beamforming, however, it is sufficient to specify a desired magnitude for each direction or general